 The Atolla model works to minimize waste two-fold.
-Atolla formulates a product based on your skin data and skin goals— eliminating the need to try out and throw out countless products before finding the right one.
-We're making only the products that need to exist, with no extra waste.
-You get 15mL of your custom product fresh each month, so you're always getting exactly what your skin needs at the exact right time.
-Our lab is located in the US and your formula has a short, effective list of natural ingredients because we don't need to add extra preservatives since it's going directly from our lab to your door.
+Atolla formulates a serum based on your skin data and skin goals — eliminating the need to try out and throw out countless products before finding the right one.
+We're making only the formulas that need to exist, with no extra waste.
+You get 15mL of your custom serum fresh each month, so you're always getting exactly what your skin needs at the exact right time.
+Our labs are located in North America and your formula has a short, effective list of natural ingredients — which means we don't need to add extra preservatives since it's going directly from our lab to your door.

 For packaging, we have chosen materials that can either be reused, composted, or recycled to minimize our footprint.
 Below is some information regarding each part of your Atolla package and how to properly dispose of them.

 Our boxes are paper-wrapped cardboard and certified as part of the Sustainable Forestry Initiative by the Forest Stewardship Council.
 They can either be reused or recycled.

 Our cards are printed with vegetable ink on Olin paper.
 It is 100% recyclable and was sourced from sustainability-managed forests focused on protecting biodiversity.

 Skin Test tools

 Our tools are paper-based and can be recycled after use.

 The 15mL bottle that holds your formula is recyclable, but the proper steps must be taken before sticking it into the recycling bin.

 - First, remove the label from bottle

 - Add soap, close the lid, and shake it up